treepeck/judo/README.md

 - `db.env` - defines the Postgres user credentials and database name.
 - `db.conf` - sets the Postgres time zone to UTC.
+- `common.env` - defines variables used by both `justchess` and `coordinator` services.
-- `justchess.env` - defines the URL for connecting to the database.
+- `justchess.env` - defines variables specific for `justchess` service.
-- `pgadmin.env` - defines the Postgres credentials for PgAdmin.
+- `pgadmin.evn` - defines the Postgres credentials for PgAdmin.

 ## Run services